Emory University School of Medicine

 - Infectious disease

 Emory hospitals and teaching hospitals were responsible for serving over 5.5 million patient service in 2017.

 Mission Statement of Emory University School of Medicine

-The Emory University School of Medicine ensures to provide the highest standards in education, patient care and biomedical research.
-They have committed to recruit and develop diverse group of students and innovate leaders who can lead the medical world for a better tomorrow.
+The Emory University School of Medicine ensures to provide the highest standards in education, patient care, and biomedical research.
+They have committed to recruit and develop a diverse group of students and innovate leaders who can lead the medical world for a better tomorrow.

 - Ensure ethical and professional standards

 - Advance the early detection, treatment, and prevention of disease